gradgrind/fetrunner/docs/fetrunner.md

 # `fetrunner`

 When trying to produce a timetable with FET, it can happen that the generation step doesn't run smoothly.
-In some cases it won't even start, returning an error message which may help in finding the unsatisfiable condition in the configuration file (`xxx.fet`) , though sometimes the message may seem a bit cryptic.
+In some cases it won't even start, returning an error message which may help in finding the unsatisfiable condition in the configuration file (`xxx.fet`), though sometimes the message may seem a bit cryptic.
 In other cases the process will start, but get stuck at an early stage.
 In other cases the progress will be very slow, so that it is not clear when (or if!) the process will be completed.

 `fetrunner` is a utility which attempts to assist in finding the places in the configuration file which lead to these problems.
 It does this by repeatedly running the command-line version of FET, each time with a different subset of the conditions specified in the configuration file.

-Somewhat as a side-product `fetrunner` also produces a fully populated timetable from the last successful configuration.
+Somewhat as a side-product `fetrunner` also produces a fully populated timetable from its last successful configuration.
 That means that probably not all the constraints are satisfied, so it might not be all that useful, but there might be circumstances under which it is helpful.
 Only if even the unconstrained configuration fails to run will there be no such placement data.

+**TODO:** The addition of a processing stage which deactivates groups of activities is under consideration.
+This may be able to offer some assistance when not even the unconstrained data will run.

 ## How it works

 Basically it starts by deactivating all the constraints.
 If even that doesn't help, there may be an error message from FET which can offer some useful information.

-Then it activates a single type of constraint, which means all the individual constraints of a particular type, and starts a generation run.
-This is repeated, in principle, for all the constraint types used in the source file (see [[#Parallel processing]]).
+Then it activates a single type of constraint, which means all the individual constraints of a particular type, and starts a FET generation run.
+This is repeated, in principle, for all the constraint types used in the source file (see [Parallel processing](#parallel-processing)).

 When one of these generation runs completes successfully, all the others are stopped and discarded.
 This first successful run is now taken as a new basis.
 For each of the remaining constraint types a new generation run is started, with the new constraint type being added to the successfully completed one.
 Again, the first successfully completing run is taken as a new basis, and so on until all constraint types have been enabled.

-Well, for "easy" configuration files that might work within a reasonable time, but there would not be much point, because we might as well just run the original configuration file with all constraints enabled, which would be a lot quicker.
-It becomes interesting when one or more constraints are causing errors or holding up the generation run in some other way.
+Well, given an "easy" configuration file that might work within a reasonable time.
+But there would not be much point, because we might as well just run the original configuration file with all constraints enabled, which would be a lot simpler and quicker. `fetrunner` becomes interesting when one or more constraints are causing errors or holding up the generation run in some other way.

-Normally the first stages (the addition of the quickest constraint types) will run quickly, within a few seconds, allowing most of the constraints to be enabled in a fairly short time.
+Normally the first stages of the algorithm (the addition of the "easiest" constraint types) will run quickly, within a few seconds, allowing most of the constraints to be enabled in a fairly short time.
 But the longer the run times, the more difficult it is to cover all the remaining constraint types in a given overall run time – some "easy" constraints might never get tested.

 There are essentially two things that need dealing with.
-Perhaps the easiest is when a constraint blocks the generation completely, in such a way that FET returns an error message.
+Perhaps the simplest is when a constraint blocks the generation completely, in such a way that FET returns an error message.
 The other is when the generation run gets stuck or progresses only very slowly (it is not always easy to distinguish the two).
 At first, while there are still constraint types which can be added whose runs complete quickly, non-completing runs are no problem because they will simply be discarded.
 But at some point, only the difficult constraint types remain.

 ### Hard and soft constraints

-A constraint is categorised as "hard" if it must be satisfied in an acceptable timetable. `fetrunner` loosens this a bit in order to get all the activities placed in a given time.
-This result is then presumably not yet acceptable, but may be helpful.
+A constraint is categorised as "hard" if it *must* be satisfied in an acceptable timetable. `fetrunner` loosens this requirement a bit in order to get all the activities placed in a given time.
+The resulting timetable is then presumably not yet acceptable, but may be helpful.
 A "soft" constraint is one which should be satisfied "if possible", but a resulting timetable may be acceptable even if the constraint is not satisfied.
-In FET hard constraints have "Weight" 100 (%), Anything less and the constraint is considered soft (even if, say, 99.99% is not particularly soft).
+In FET, hard constraints have "Weight" 100 (%), Anything less and the constraint is considered soft (even if, say, 99.99% is not particularly soft).

 `fetrunner` takes the distinction between hard and soft constraints into account in that it doesn't touch the soft constraints (it leaves them deactivated) until all the hard constraints have been satisfied.
 Thus, it is possible that the soft constraints never get tested.